The Soul Exchange The Soul Exchange

 Nature, Sun

 The patient turning of seasons, the fruit of labor, and the dependence of civilization on what the soil provides.
 Harvest's clergy mark time by planting and reaping.
+They are most active in agricultural communities, where their blessings and practical knowledge make the difference between abundance and famine.

 Hearth